Harford Community College Named 2022 Champion of Maryland Manufacturing

 Champions inspire others through their remarkable stories of success and deserve recognition.
 RMI has collected and showcased their stories online, including the one about Harford, in its Champions of Maryland Manufacturing Directory.
 Stories will be online through December 2023.
 Harford’s entry is reprinted with permission below:

 Harford Community College is attempting to teach more than 3D Printing.
 A small cohort (5 students) is progressing through the new Additive Manufacturing Certificate Program that focuses on various 3D printing skills and technology; however, the jewel of the program may be the “Leveling UP” component of the Capstone course (ENGT 230 - includes an internship, mentoring, and classroom components).

 The “Leveling UP” program starts with a student placed in an internship with an industry partner.
 The partner provides a supervisor and a mentor for the student.
-HCC provides training/professional development to the mentor, free of charge, allowing the industry partner to help grow their internal workforce.
+Harford provides training/professional development to the mentor, free of charge, allowing the industry partner to help grow their internal workforce.

 The student works with their mentor to develop and strengthen their durable skills.
 The assessed durable skills are based on the National Association of Colleges and Employers (NACE) Career Competencies.
 They include skills of self-agency, thinking critically, and decision-making, and are reinforced using guided self-assessment and self-adjustment.
 These durable skills will stay with the students throughout their careers.